rlaiola/relax-docker/README.md

 ## License

-Copyright 2021 Rodrigo Laiola Guimaraes
+Copyright Universidade Federal do Espirito Santo (Ufes)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by